 The real kicker to these invitations is that in many cases, the event organisers are making money on your time, expertise and reputation to the tune of hundreds or even thousands of dollars per delegate.
 And if you have the gumption to ask to be paid for your time, they either drop you like a hotcake or try in some strange attempt at reverse psychology to make you feel bad for suggesting you’re worth being paid to speak at their event.

 I’m not saying don’t take on speaking engagements unless you are appropriately remunerated – there are definitely merits to doing some pro-bono speaking work.
 Maybe you are at the start of your career and need the experience and exposure.
 Maybe the conference topic pulls at your heartstrings.
-Maybe the event is being run by a not-for-profit or charity on volunteer labour.
+Maybe the event is being run by a not-for-profit or charity by volunteers.
 Maybe you’ll be able to network your way into paying work.
 Maybe your employer has the capacity to support this activity.

 But realistically – that’s a lot of maybes.